CuyZ/Valinor/README.md

 }
 ```

 See [ICU documentation] for more information on available syntax.

-If the `intl` extension is not installed, a shim will be available to replace
+> **Warning** If the `intl` extension is not installed, a shim will be
-the placeholders, but it won't handle advanced syntax as described above.
+> available to replace the placeholders, but it won't handle advanced syntax as
+> described above.

 ### Deeper message customization / translation